gaehlerm/SoftwareEngineering/README.md

 ### Abstract Base Classes and Protocols

 Defining base classes as an interface is not required in Python.
-However, I still recommend using Abstract Base Classes (ABC), although it is not required in Python.
+However, I still recommend using Abstract Base Classes (ABC) if there is more than one class implementing an interface.
+Although it is not required in Python.
 Defining the structure of the interface you are going to use and implement makes the code slightly more readable.
 And it also prevents you from making mistakes that might be difficult to track down.

 An alternative to ABCs are Protocols, which were introduced in Python 3.8.
 Protocols have some advantages when working with type hints, although they are mostly equivalent.
 This is a highly advanced topic, I cannot delve into details here. [https://youtu.be/dryNwWvSd4M]